 Rose re-entered education in her 30s and completed an Access to Learning course at her local college.
 Her tutors recognised her academic abilities and nominated her to the Helena Kennedy Foundation for an award and a bursary to encourage her to apply to university.
 She successfully graduated in 2010 with a BA(Hons) Law with Psychology.
 Following this, she gained employment in the substance misuse recovery field and gained a further qualification as a Recovery Coach.

-In 2014 Rosie left her job role to pursue her dream of becoming a teacher and gained her PGCE and was graded as outstanding in all areas in 2016.
-Throughout her time completing her PGCE she volunteered as a tutor for the recovery community and was also a volunteer counsellor at ChildLine completing 472 volunteer counselling hours to some of the vulnerable young people in society.
+In 2014 Rose left her job role to pursue her dream of becoming a teacher and gained her PGCE and was graded as outstanding in all areas in 2016.
+Throughout her time completing her PGCE she volunteered as a tutor for the recovery community and was also a volunteer counsellor at ChildLine completing 472 volunteer counselling hours to some of the most vulnerable young people in society.

 In 2016 alongside her sister she decided to once again report her abuser and after a lengthy investigation taking over a year, she was informed that no charges would be brought unless further evidence came to light.
-This set Rosie on her road to recovery from the years of abuse and trauma and she embarked on a long engagement with a traumatic stress service and now proudly declares that she is free from the symptoms of the Complex Post Traumatic Stress Disorder she was diagnosed with.
+This set Rose on her road to recovery from the years of abuse and trauma and she embarked on a long engagement with a traumatic stress service and now proudly declares that she now manages the symptoms of the Complex Post Traumatic Stress Disorder she was diagnosed with.

 "Rosemarie Latham is an expert by lived experience in the relationship between Substance Use Disorders and Childhood Trauma.
 We are all recognising that traumas (cf Adverse Childhood Experiences etc) are the driving force behind some of the most entrenched forms of Substance Use Disorders.
 But, what do we do?
 How do we deal with this in our treatment and recovery services?
 Rosemarie is a woman with answers to these questions.
 If you need a consultant in this area I highly recommend you contact Rosemarie Latham."
 Mark Gilman Managing Director at Discovering Health